 Today in Dallas the temperature dipped to 23F and schools closed and people stayed home.
 This is usually the only day of winter we will experience this year.
 I invited my neighbor and she swooned.
 Je suis satisfaite.

-French onion soupJoumana Accad Mediterranean, Middle Eastern January 28, 2009 Soups, Mezze/Appetizers, French onion soup,
+French onion soupJoumana Accad Mediterranean, Middle Eastern January 28, 2009 Soups, Mezze/Appetizers, French onion soup, tagged,

 Prep Time: 20 minutes